Gavin-Niederman/lagan/packages/ntcore-sys/README.md

 # Building

-In order to build ntcore-sys, you must have libcxx installed on your computer for linking.
+In order to build ntcore-sys, you must have libcxx, cmake, and the dependencies of libntcore installed on your computer.

-# Platform support

-Currently only x86_64-linux is supported, but support for Windows and MacOS is planned.